Accident and Incident Reporting

 Step 1

-TPs file complaints directly with the RTO.
+TPs or HSPs file complaints directly with DHS.
 All other complainants, must work with the HSP.
-The TP or HSP completes the (Appendix 6 – Complaint Form) and sends it to the respective RTO.
-The RTO determines if further review is needed, appoint an reviewer, and appropriately responds to both the subject and complainant.
+The TP or HSP completes the (Appendix 6 – Complaint Form).
+The Compliance team will review Appendix 6 and assign to the respective Regional Office.
+The Regional Office will appoint a Reviewer, and appropriately responds to both the subject and Complainant.

 Step 2

-The reviewer will assist in gathering supportive documentation to substantiate the complaint.
-Supportive documentation could include photographs and videos, doctors' notes, records, driver logs, Individual Service Plan (ISP), etc. The reviewer has three days to provide an update or close the review.
-It is the reviewer’s responsibility to relay all findings to the RTO all involved parties.
-If the reviewer cannot complete the tasks within this time frame, the reviewer must provide a case update to both the RTO and the Complainant.
-The process restarts and the reviewer has three more days to provide an update or close the review and relay the findings to the RTO.
+The Reviewer will assist in gathering supportive documentation to substantiate the complaint.
+Supportive documentation could include photographs and videos, doctors' notes, records, driver logs, Individual Service Plan (ISP), etc. The Regional Office may also serve as the Reviewer.
+The Reviewer has three days to provide an update or a case resolution.
+It is the Reviewer’s responsibility to relay all findings to the RTO and all involved parties.
+If the Reviewer cannot complete the tasks within this time frame, the Reviewer must provide a case update to both the RTO and the Complainant.
+The Reviewer has three additional days to provide an update.
+The Compliance team will review the findings and determine if the case can be closed.
+The Compliance team will relay the information to the Regional Office.
+The RTO will communicate the resolution to the TP and/or HSP.

 Step 3

-In the case of an review taking longer than the predefined time limit, the reviewer should provide case updates to the Complainant and RTO.
+In the case of a review taking longer than the predefined time limit, the Reviewer should provide weekly case updates to the Complainant and RTO.
+Case updates can be provided sooner if information becomes available.
 It is the responsibility of the RTO to document delays utilizing the performance log (see Exhibit 15 – Sample DHS Complaint Performance Log).

 Step 4

-Once the review is complete, the reviewer fills out (Appendix 7 – Complaint Resolution Form).
-The reviewer should send the Complaint Resolution Form to all parties involved.
-It is best practice for the reviewer to provide corrective actions to resolve the complaint to prevent any future reoccurrence.
+Once the review is complete, the Reviewer fills out (Appendix 7 – Complaint Resolution Form).
+The Reviewer should send the Complaint Resolution Form to all parties involved.
+The Reviewer will provide corrective actions to resolve the complaint to prevent any future reoccurrence.

 Step 5